The practical guide: how to organize a treasure hunt for kids ?

-Why organise a scavenger hunt for your child’s birthday?
+Why organize a treasure hunt for your child’s birthday?
 Simply because they are always a success with kids; your child will have all his friends come over and you will have a group of children of the same age to entertain!
 What kid hasn’t dreamed of such an adventure: a scavenger hunt!!

 Moreover, this kind of game has a massive advantage: it is very cheap!
 Obviously, it requires planning and preparation time if you’re doing it yourself, but it is very advantageous in many ways.
 You can do the scavenger hunt at home, which is usually calmer than public places, and you can control the duration of the game, how long the kids stay over, and have you own snack… And most importantly, you will make of your birthday party a pleasant moment that the kids will remember, a fun moment, but also educational where you can personalise the game theme according to your child’s centres of interest!

-The scavenger hunt is a game the kids love; and it’s very affordable for the parents!
+The treasure hunt is a game the kids love; and it’s very affordable for the parents!

 Discover step by step how to make a treasure hunt for your kids!

-You will need to think about how you are going to organize your game; what will be your conductive thread?
+You will need to think about how you are going to organize your treasure hunt for kids; what will be your conductive thread?
 You have several options…

 1. The puzzle: